Methamphetamine Drug Info

 What are the Long-term Effects of Methamphetamine Use?

 Long-term methamphetamine abuse results in many damaging effects, including addiction.
-Addiction is a chronic, relapsing disease, characterized by compulsive drug-seeking and drug use which is accompanied by functional and molecular changes in the brain.
+Addiction is a chronic, relapsing condition, characterized by compulsive drug-seeking and drug use which is accompanied by functional and molecular changes in the brain due to the drugs.
+A person can be said to be addicted when they continue to use and seek out the drug despite known negative consequences.

 Long-term effects of methamphetamine abuse: